 That’s really inspiring!
 What did you study while you were there?

-I wanted to study areas other than my major in Sociology, and I wanted to learn something specific related to Singapore.
+I wanted to study areas other than my major in Sociology, and I wanted to learn something specifically related to Singapore.
 I only had to take two courses, so I took one on Singapore’s geography and one on Singapore’s economics.

 Yeah!
 I learned that Singapore is very tolerant of other cultures.
 You can find food from all over the world in Singapore, similar to Vancouver.
 You can find a Chinatown, an India-town.
 I got to explore some of these cultures as well.
 I did a project with my classmate about filmmaking in my Geography class, and we got to do some research in Singapore’s Little India and learn about that as well.